premAI-io/state-of-open-source-ai/fine-tuning.md

 In the case of computer vision models, data quality can play a significant role in the performance of the model.
 Andrew Ng, a prominent researcher and entrepreneur in the field of AI, has been an advocate of data centric AI in which the quality of the data is more important than the sheer volume of data {cite}`small-data-tds`.

-To summarize, fine-tuning requires a balance between having a large dataset and having a high quality dataset.
+To summarise, fine-tuning requires a balance between having a large dataset and having a high quality dataset.
 The higher the data quality, the higher the chance of increasing the model's performance.

 ```{table} Estimates of minimum fine-tuning Hardware & Data requirements
 :name: memory-data-requirements